Does Kratom Interact With Loratadine (Claritin)?

-Kratom hails from Southeast Asia, where it has been used for centuries to boost energy.
+Kratom (Mitragyna speciosa) is an evergreen tree that hails from Southeast Asia, where it has been used for centuries as traditional medicine.
 It’s a member of the coffee family and has had cultural significance throughout Southeast Asia since at least the 19th century.

-It has a myriad of health benefits, depending on the strain and amount used.
+This powerful herb has myriad health benefits, depending on the strain and amount used.

 What’s Kratom Used for?

-Kratom is used for medicinal and recreational benefits.
-There have been some studies conducted on kratom, and it has been suggested that this substance may offer several benefits.
+Kratom is used for medicinal and recreational purposes.
+Some studies have been conducted on kratom, and it has been suggested that its active alkaloids may offer several benefits.